How to Integrate Fastio API with Cloudflare Workers

 Ready to build intelligent edge workflows?

 Start integrating Fastio with your Cloudflare Workers today.
-Get 50GB of free storage and 19 consolidated tools with no credit card required.
+Get generous storage and 19 consolidated tools during the trial.

 Handling Large File Uploads and Streaming Data

-You need to pipe the incoming request stream directly to the Fastio API.
-Fastio supports streaming uploads out of the box.
 Beyond basic proxying, you can add a TransformStream to your Worker.
 This setup lets your Worker inspect data chunks as they move through the edge node.
-You can calculate SHA-multiple file hashes, check for bad byte patterns, or remove metadata on the fly without holding the whole file in memory.
+You can calculate SHA-256 file hashes, check for bad byte patterns, or remove metadata on the fly without holding the whole file in memory.

 Processing Fastio Webhooks at the Edge

-After verifying the signature, the Worker can run your business logic.
-It might update an SQL database, send a Slack notification, or call an AI agent via OpenClaw to process the new file.
-This event-driven setup keeps your systems in sync and saves you from polling the API over and over.
+When activity arrives, the Worker can run your business logic.
+It might update an SQL database or start an AI pass on the new file through OpenClaw or Ripley, the built-in RAG agent.
+This event-driven setup keeps your systems in sync as files land in the workspace.

 Integrating Edge Intelligence and AI Agents

 If you build with the OpenClaw framework, adding this integration takes one step.
 Run clawhub install dbalve/fast-io in your terminal.
-This gives your edge functions access to multiple natural language tools built for file management and analysis.
+This gives your edge functions access to MCP tools built for file management and analysis.

 One useful pattern starts with a Cloudflare Worker receiving an upload.
-It streams the file to Fastio, then sends a request to an LLM.
-The LLM can write a summary, pull out tabular data, or run sentiment analysis via Fastio's intelligence features.
+It posts the file to https://api.fast.io/current/upload/, then starts a Ripley chat with POST /current/workspace/{workspace_id}/ai/agent/ and sends a follow-up at POST /current/workspace/{workspace_id}/ai/agent/{chat_id}/message/.
+You can also extract structured fields with POST /current/workspace/{workspace_id}/storage/{node_id}/metadata/extract/.
 This turns a basic file upload into an automated data pipeline running from the edge.

 Troubleshooting Common API Integration Errors